hexx1edev/nscript/README.md

 NScript is a simple C-like compiled programming language, that was designed to be a better and mixed version of C, C++ and Rust while keeping simplicity and beginner-friendly syntax.

 The language's compiler is currently written in Python(because I want to finish it ASAP), but after first release I'll start working on rewriting it to itself.
-It uses LLVM(not ready yet) as a backend.
+It uses LLVM as a compilation backend.

 ## Building